 There are a lot of different reasons why cats might run away from home:

-They will run away out of self-defense, but once they are safe, they’ll be too far to find the way back home.
+They will run away out of self-defense, but once they are safe, they will be too far to find the way back home.

 While many cats are excellent at locating their way back home, if they wander away too far, they could end up getting lost or stuck.

 Many cats have multiple sexual partners, as well, which means they can end up wandering far and wide in search of new mates.

-- Finding Another Home: Many outdoor cats become comfortable with other people, and might even spend time living a second life away from you!
+Many outdoor cats become comfortable with other people, and might even spend time living a second life away from you!

 This means that if your cat became ill or injured while outside, it might run away and hide in a completely separate location.

-Not only are they less likely to return home for dinner if they’re full, but they might also get lost after wandering far away.
+Not only are they less likely to return home for dinner if they are full, but they might also get lost after wandering far away.

 Do Cats Return After Running Away?

-Many outdoor cats roam around during the day, but come back home at night.
+Many outdoor cats roam around during the day but come back home at night.

 Sometimes, even indoor cats are capable of running away if a door or window is left open.